Whitfield, Kent: Amenities

-The main village of Whitfield along the 'Sandwich Road' has a public house, 'The Archer'; the private members/function hall 'The Whitfield Club' Rolles Court Guest House and the Ramada Dover Hotel (formerly the Dover Motel).
+The main village of Whitfield along the 'Sandwich Road' has a public house, 'The Archer'; the private members/function hall 'The Whitfield Club' Rolles Court Guest House and the Holiday Inn Dover Hotel (formerly the Dover Motel and later the Ramada Hotel).
 There is also a village hall with doctors surgery, vets, café, take aways, hairdresser and the local Post Office.
-A branch of McDonald's and BP service station is located near the A2 roundabout at the top of 'Whitfield Hill'.
 The village's older pub, the Royal Oak, closed in February 2008 and a Marston's Brewery pub/restaurant, the 'Rock Rose', is now open at the junction of Menzies Road/Gordon Road.
-July 2015 saw the introduction of new KFC, Pets at Home and B & M stores on the ever-expanding Honeywood Retail Park, Honeywood Parkway.

 The village has two schools, both of which also cater for special educational needs: primary and secondary.
 Whitfield and Aspen School (primary); and Dover Christ Church Academy, formerly Archers Court School.

 In view of its site on the periphery of a town such as Dover, and because of its strategic position on the A2/A256 junction, Whitfield is of importance to businesses.
-The huge White Cliffs Business Park, covering 272 acres (110 ha) is located at Whitfield and is described as attracting "… household names and a raft of companies with international pedigrees".
+White Cliffs Business Park, covering 272 acres (110 ha) is located at Whitfield and is described as attracting "… household names and a raft of companies with international pedigrees".